Some Cubic and Quartic Inequalities of Four Variables: Introduction

-\Tqae{Theorem 1.9} \proclaim{Theorem 1.9} {\rm (1)} {\sl If $f \in {\cH}_{4,4}^{s0}$ satisfies $f(-1$, $-1$, $1$, $1) \geq 0$ and $f(t$, $1$, $1$, $1) \geq 0$ for all $t \in \R$, then $f(a$, $b$, $c$, $d) \geq 0$ for all $a$, $b$, $c$, $d \in \R$. }
+\Tqae{Theorem 1.9} \proclaim{Theorem 1.9} {\rm (1)} {\sl If $f \in \cH_{4,4}^{s0}$ satisfies $f(-1$, $-1$, $1$, $1) \geq 0$ and $f(t$, $1$, $1$, $1) \geq 0$ for all $t \in \R$, then $f(a$, $b$, $c$, $d) \geq 0$ for all $a$, $b$, $c$, $d \in \R$. }

-{\rm (2)} {\sl If $f \in {\cH}_{4,4}^{s0}$ satisfies $f(t$, $1$, $1$, $1) \geq 0$ and $f(0$, $0$, $t$, $1) \geq 0$ for all $t \geq 0$, then $f(a$, $b$, $c$, $d) \geq 0$ for all $a$, $b$, $c$, $d \in \R_+$. } \endproclaim
+{\rm (2)} {\sl If $f \in \cH_{4,4}^{s0}$ satisfies $f(t$, $1$, $1$, $1) \geq 0$ and $f(0$, $0$, $t$, $1) \geq 0$ for all $t \geq 0$, then $f(a$, $b$, $c$, $d) \geq 0$ for all $a$, $b$, $c$, $d \in \R_+$. } \endproclaim

-In \S 4, we study the PSD cone of cyclic cubic polynomials ${\cP}_{4,3}^{c0+}$.
-(I2) and (I3) for ${\cP}_{4,3}^{c0+}$ are given in \Tqcbd.
-(I1) is presented in \Tqccb. ${\cP}_{4,3}^{c0+}$ has 4 discriminants.
-Since one of them is very complicated polynomial, the structure of ${\cP}_{4,3}^{c0+}$ is not simple.
+In \S 4, we study the PSD cone of cyclic cubic polynomials $\cP_{4,3}^{c0+}$.
+(I2) and (I3) for $\cP_{4,3}^{c0+}$ are given in \Tqcbd. $\cP_{4,3}^{c0+}$ has 4 discriminants.
+Since one of them is very complicated polynomial, the structure of $\cP_{4,3}^{c0+}$ is not simple.
 We also need somewhat strange algebraic numbers to state (I3).
-Extremal elements of ${\cP}_{4,3}^{c0+}$ are not also simple.
-This is completely different from cases of ${\cP}_{3,3}^{c0+}$ and ${\cP}_{3,3}^{c+}$.
-Please read \Tqcbd \ and \Tqccb.
+This is completely different from cases of $\cP_{3,3}^{c0+}$ and $\cP_{3,3}^{c+}$.
+(I1) and (I4) for $\cP_{4,3}^{c0+}$ are as the following: